 We are committed to the PBS program which supports the implementation of the Department of Education's Student Behaviour in Public Schools Policy and Procedures.
 Our goal is to create a safe, positive environment where students are engaged and successful.
 We use tokens to give to the students.

-Our focus is on positively rewarding the RESI way around the college, we use tokens to reward the students for:
+Our focus is on positively rewarding the RESI way around the college:

 - Respect

 - Encouragement

 - Safety

 - Independence